abolotin/yii2-unique-id/README.md

 You can use the composer package manager to install.
 Either run:

-$ php composer.phar require abolotin/yii2-unique-id "@dev"
+$ php composer.phar require abolotin/yii2-unique-id

 or add:

-"abolotin/yii2-unique-id": "@dev"
+"abolotin/yii2-unique-id": ""

 to your composer.json file